Robotics-Club-IIT-BHU/Robotics-Club-x-NTU-MAERC-collab/README.md

 #### Excited to see the workshop structure???
 Here it is - [Workshop Details](Webinar_Details--.pdf)
 ***
-#### Here is the link to the presentation for logoistics - [Logistics ppt](https://docs.google.com/presentation/d/1JEDMQ1MVdhzHvBFFwcCsBR0ii0pNqlAMPASn4Munbjo/edit?usp=sharing)
+#### Here is the link to the presentation for logistics - [Logistics ppt](https://docs.google.com/presentation/d/1JEDMQ1MVdhzHvBFFwcCsBR0ii0pNqlAMPASn4Munbjo/edit?usp=sharing)

 ***
 ***